udayvunnam/xng-breadcrumb/README.md

 If you wish to contribute to this repository, below are the steps for local development.

 - Clone the repository `git clone https://github.com/udayvunnam/xng-breadcrumb.git`
-- Run `npm install` to install the dependencies
+- Run `yarn` to install the dependencies
-- Run `npm run dev` to build and watch both the library and the demo app.
+- Run `yarn start` to build and watch both the library and the demo app.
 This opens the demo app at `http://localhost:4200/` automatically.

 ## Build

-Run `npm run build` to build the library and demo app together.
+Run `yarn build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.

 This step is used by CircleCI to build both the library and the demo app.
-After a successful build, the demo app is deployed to Netlify.
+After a successful build, the two demo apps are deployed to Netlify.

 ## Publish to npm

-Use `npm run version` if you wish to publish a new version of library to npm
+Use `yarn version` if you wish to publish a new version of library to npm

 This ingternally uses standard-version to